coltekin/ud-docs-tr/_tr-dep/nmod.md

 - [nmod:tmod](nmod-tmod): nominal modifier that indicates time
 - [nmod:own](nmod-own): owner in a possessive existential sentence
 - [nmod:poss](nmod-poss): possessor in in a genitive-possessive construction
-- [nmod:part](nmod-part): noun modifyer specifying the whole-part relation
+- [nmod:part](nmod-part): noun modifier specifying the whole-part relation

-We do not currently distinguis between core arguments and adjuncts (TODO: link to discussion).
+We do not currently distinguish between core arguments and adjuncts (TODO: link to discussion).

 ~~~ conllu